Google scares the crap out of me.

-Once you cut out the clutter, SEO is actually pretty simple.
+Once you cut out the clutter, SEO is relatively simple.

 Much like crossing the road in Vietnam, SEO is organized chaos – the calmer and simpler you make it, the better your results, and the less stress you will feel.